-The first thing every Contracting Officer is looking for when reviewing a capabilities statement is your full legal company name.
+The first thing every Contracting Officer looks for when reviewing a capabilities statement is your full legal company name.

-This seems like a no-brainer, of course, you should say your company name.
-Well, do you go by XYZ in all your branding, but your company’s full legal name is X.Y.Z.
+This seems like a no-brainer; of course, you should say your company name.
+Well, you go by XYZ in all your branding, but your company’s full legal name is X.Y.Z.
 Company, Inc?
-Which one should you be using in your capabilities statement?
+What should you use in your capabilities statement?

 The latter.
-You should always go by your full legal name when in contact with federal contractors.
+You should always go by your full legal name when contacting federal contractors.

 Remember, you have to think nationally, not just locally.
 Everyone in your area may know you as XYZ, but the government will only know you by your legal business name and there may be other companies that go by XYZ.